jessbudd/eleventyone-blog-2019/src/site/blog/screen-reader-usability-testing-observations.md

 I was pretty confident we were ticking the major boxes of complying with the [Web Content Accessibility Guidelines](https://www.w3.org/WAI/standards-guidelines/wcag/) (WCAG), but I also know that technical compliance does not necessarily equal a good user experience for people with disabilities.
 As part of the overall user testing strategy, it was important to us to include people with disabilities.

-Of the five interviews we conducted with frequent screen reader users, some common patterns stood out to me:
+Of the five usability interviews we conducted with frequent screen reader users, some common patterns stood out to me:

 ## 1. Not using the tab key for navigating